Timber processors strive to satisfy

 - Provide insights into the potential for development of new products.

 - Provide an appreciation of contemporary issues including innovation, technology and supply/demand trends for wood products.

-running from Sunday evening 11th September to Friday afternoon 16th September 2022.
+in 2023 planned from Sunday evening 10th September to Friday

 Who Should Attend

 operational team members, tree growers, industry and government policy people,

 consultants, executives, non-executive directors and service providers within

 the forest and wood products supply chain.
 The course will be of particular

 relevance to those who may have recently joined the industry.